Suspiria (2018 film): Release

 Suspiria held its world premiere at the 75th Venice International Film Festival on September 1, 2018.
 It opened in a limited release in Los Angeles and New York on October 26, 2018.
 Guadagnino held an exclusive Q&A session during the film's opening weekend in Los Angeles.
-Limited screenings began on Halloween night in various U.S. cities, including Dallas, Denver, Portland, San Francisco, Seattle, Springfield, and Tempe.
-The U.S. release expanded to a total of 311 screens on November 2, 2018.
+Limited screenings began on Halloween night in various US cities, including Dallas, Denver, Portland, San Francisco, Seattle, Springfield, and Tempe.
+The US release expanded to a total of 311 screens on November 2, 2018.
 It was released in the United Kingdom by Mubi on November 16, 2018.
 It was released in Italy on January 1, 2019.

 Home media

 Suspiria was released in the United States on digital platforms on January 15, 2019, and on Blu-ray on January 29, through Lionsgate.
 The digital and Blu-ray releases include three behind-the-scenes featurettes.

 As of July 2019, the film has made $1.1 million in Blu-ray sales.